List of Santa Barbara characters: Andrea Bedford

 Andrea made her first appearance in town followed the oil rig explosion—she was involved in the animal rescue effort.
 Cain Garver, an investigator in Cruz Castillo's agency, suspected that Andrea might be a criminal named Fox.
 It was later revealed that Andrea was actually a secret agent also investigating the mysterious Fox, who had killed her father.
 Andrea's mission was complete when she learned that "Fox" was actually a nurse, Kathleen McDougall.

 She decided to stay in Santa Barbara, and she started a relationship with Cain.
 Major Phillip Hamilton asked for Andrea's assistance in reuniting Vietnamese families.
 Hamilton was actually Cain's former commanding officer and wanted revenge against Cain.
 He hired an actress named Ming Li to pose as Cain's daughter, in order to drive a wedge between Andrea and Cain.
 Phillip tried to seduce Andrea, but later realized that she only loved Cain.
 Cain started acting weird, so Andrea left town for a little time.
-When she returned, she realized that things hadn't changed.
+When she returned, she realized that things had not changed.
 One day, Andrea was found raped and murdered on the beach.
 The prime suspects were Phillip and Cain, but it was later revealed that it was in fact Dr. Zach Kelton.